Is influencer marketing really all that?

 If you’re a small, local business, you may find people that will be happy to post in exchange for products or services.

 For influencers with a larger following, you should expect to pay, but there is no standardised price.

 It all comes down to how much it is worth to you.

-If you’re looking to expand your horizons and venture into the world of influencer marketing, reach out to Hannah and the LTM team and let’s get your brand seen by the right audience!
+If you’re looking to expand your horizons and venture into the world of influencer marketing, reach out and let’s get your brand seen by the right audience!